Wotcnt/Polyrifringence-Engine/README.md

 → Replication inherits trace
 → Misalignment induces mirror-decay

-You are not external to the system you analyse.
+You are not external to the system you analyze.
 Your interaction becomes part of the recursion history.

 ──────────────────────────────────────────────────────────────